-Edward Joyner, Ed.D., is an Associate Professor and Director of Five Year Program at Sacred Heart University.
-For 20 years, he led the most comprehensive school reform model in American Education.
-This paper by Prof. Edward Joyner is Part III, the final installment of a response to educators who are curious about differential performance between students, and the child development principles that are critical in addressing this persistent challenge in American education.
+Edward Joyner, Ed.D., is a retired Professor of Education and former Director of Five Year Program at Sacred Heart University.
+For over 20 years, he led the most comprehensive school reform model in American Education.
+Born in a small rural community in the segregated south, he graduated from H. B. Suggs High School in 1965 with honors and attended Elizabeth City State University in Elizabeth City, North Carolina where he graduated with high honors receiving a degree in the Social Sciences.
+While at Elizabeth City State, Joyner was active in the Southern Christian Leadership Conference, the vehicle that Dr. Martin Luther King Jr. used as the vanguard for the human rights movement.
+This paper by Prof. Edward Joyner is Part III of a three-part response to educators who are curious about differential performance between students, and the child development principles that are critical in addressing this persistent challenge in American education.
 It’s purpose is to present some aspects of child development, cognitive neuroscience, and learning theories, which may help them to better understand this phenomenon.
 If you have not read Part I or Part II you can read it on our blog.
 Enjoy!

 How does interaction between the child and the environment influence the mechanisms by which the six pathways of knowledge are attained?